phatsk/php-tableflip/README.md

 echo phatsk\PHP_TableFlip::FIX; // // ┬─┬ノ(ಠ_ಠノ)
 ```

+### WordPress Instructions

+* Clone or download the repo
+* Stick the folder in your `wp-content/plugins` folder.
+* Activate it in your admin plugins screen under "PHP TableFlip for WordPress"

 # Why?

 I was actually inspired by [this little ruby gem](https://github.com/iridakos/table_flipper).
 Otherwise, because why